-Peanuts were introduced to the U.S. by American scientist Dr. George Washington Carver in the late 1860s to improve soil and break the cycle of disease hampering soil fertility in the southeast of the country.
+Africans were the first people to introduce peanuts to North American beginning in the 1700’s.
+Peanuts were popularized in the U.S. by American scientist Dr. George Washington Carver in the late 1860s to improve soil and break the cycle of disease hampering soil fertility in the southeast of the country.

 Dr. Carver discovered more than 300 uses for the peanut plant, many of these forming nutritious components of the American diet.
 The U.S. peanut industry continues to improve on Dr. Carver’s vision today with further advancements in the sustainability of peanuts.

 Environmental Stewardship: A commitment to continuous improvement

 - Peanuts are naturally sustainable.
 Originally introduced as a nitrogen-fixing rotation crop for cotton, they replenish soil with the essential nitrogen depleted by other crops.
 This means that less fertilizer is needed to grow peanuts, as well as the subsequent rotation crop, resulting in less greenhouse gas emissions.